 After a long 10 mile climb you’ll finally reach Logan Pass and be rewarded with tremendous views of Going-to-the-Sun Mountain and peaks to the east.
 With lots of snow still lingering at the pass, I couldn’t do as much exploring as I would have liked in bike cleats, but the reward of reaching the top was plenty!

 A few minutes after we made it to Logan Pass, I rode over to the far corner to take a shot of the eastern views.
-About that time, a young grizzly bear sauntered into the parking lot, putting on quite the show for everyone at the summit.
+About that time, a young grizzly bear sauntered into the parking lot, putting on quite a show for everyone at the summit.
 His main interest seemed to be scratching his back on a big pile of logs!

 With dark clouds building in the distance and blue sunny skies turning to intermittent showers, we didn’t stay all that long at the top.
 We were pretty lucky to have dodged the weather and simply couldn’t have asked for a better day!